Sustainability

 The Group takes appropriate measures to address each of the above climate-related risks and opportunities based on the degree of impact entailed by each individual risks and opportunities.
 In particular, we recognize that the impact of natural catastrophe, a physical risk related to non-life reinsurance, is a significant threat from the perspective of business continuity in the Group, as mentioned above.
 Therefore, we are taking the following measures towards the realization of a decarbonized society.

-From the perspective of promoting the transition toward a decarbonized society, we do not, in principle, engage in facultative reinsurance transactions related to coal-fired power plants and coal mining business (thermal coal) planned in the future.
-We will contribute to solving the social challenge of climate change through reorganizing our reinsurance portfolio by screening clients and contracts, and through research and study activities related to the renewable energy business.
+From the perspective of promoting the transition toward a decarbonized society, as a rule, we do not engage in facultative reinsurance transactions related to newly planned coal-fired power plants and coal mining business (thermal coal).
+We will contribute to solving the social challenge of climate change through our reinsurance business, including reorganizing our reinsurance portfolio by screening clients and contracts, and research and study activities related to the renewable energy business.

 (2) Initiatives in Asset Management